mallond/kue-it/README.md

 The result on my Mac Pro was 100,000 transactions in 45 seconds

-### Use Case 1000000 Pass through objects using Kue.js

->> Epic fail out of memory error
->> Sorry game over

-### Use Case 1000000 Pass through objects using piping and streams
+### Use Case 100000 JSON objects using piping and streams

-1. Write 1 million transactions took 15 seconds
-2. Consumed 1 million transactions to

->> Story to be continued